-5.2 Many of the partnerships detailed above have produced and adopted/published joint strategies as part of their work consistent with the requirements of the duty to co-operate.
-This illustrates that the process of engagement and co-operation has been effective in those cases in the sense that it has resulted in outcomes that all parties considered they could sign up to.
+5.2 Many of the partnerships detailed above have produced and adopted/published joint strategies as part of their work.
+This illustrates that the process of engagement and cooperation has been effective in the sense that it has resulted in outcomes that all parties considered they could sign up to.
 Many of these strategies have direct relevance to the Local Plan.
 In addition, several of the partnerships have/will jointly commission studies or evidence base work which will influence the policies of the Local Plan.
-Table 3 details key jointly produced strategies and jointly commissioned studies that relate to the Local Plan.
+Table 3 details key jointly produced strategies and jointly commissioned studies.